This is a gravity coin well.

 But you not only have to reach this unbelievable horizontal speed, you additionally have to move the spaceship to an altitude of 300 km or more while constantly consuming fuel carrying your fuel and the spaceship.

-Therefore, approximately 90% of a spaceship's weight is made up of fuel.
 Certain types of fuel generate a variied specific impulse (I_SP), i.e. the amount of speed you can generate for each kilogram of fuel mass.

 Because of this you can only reach orbital velocity with fuels like: